Eurus-Holmes/Statistics-Base/Notes/K-Nearest-Neighbor-Method.md

     - Choice Of k Value

+    > notes:

-    > notes: When the $k$ value is small, the k-nearest neighbor model is more complicated; when the $k$ value is large, the k-nearest neighbor model is simpler.
+    When the $k$ value is small, the k-nearest neighbor model is more complicated; when the $k$ value is large, the k-nearest neighbor model is simpler.
 The choice of $k$ value reflects the trade-off between the approximation error and the estimation error.
 When the $k$ value decreases, the approximation error decreases and the estimation error increases.
 When the $k$ value increases, the approximation error increases and the estimation error decreases.
 The optimal $k$ is usually chosen by cross-validation.

+    - Classification Decision Rule: Majority Voting Rule --- Minimize Empirical Risk